osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 There is a way of using any specific version of gazebo and ROS if really needed:

+### Gazebo 11.x series

+The OSRF repository provides `-gazebo11-` versions of ROS/Melodic, ROS2/Dashing
+or ROS2/Eloquent gazebo wrappers (`gazebo11_ros_pkgs`) which are built on top of the `gazebo11` package.
+The steps to use them are:

+ * Add the osrfoundation repository to your sources list.
+ * Install `ros-$ROS_DISTRO-gazebo11-ros-pkgs` and/or `ros-$ROS_DISTRO-gazebo11-ros-control`
+   from the osrfoundation repository, which will install the `gazebo11` package.
+ * Use catkin workspaces to compile the rest of the software used from source.

 ### Gazebo 9.x series

-The OSRF repository provides `-gazebo9-` versions of ROS/Kinetic or ROS/Lunar gazebo wrappers (`gazebo9_ros_pkgs`) which are built on top of the `gazebo9` package.
+The OSRF repository provides `-gazebo9-` versions of ROS/Kinetic gazebo wrappers (`gazebo9_ros_pkgs`) which are built on top of the `gazebo9` package.
 The steps to use them are: